 Boiler plant operating permit fee consultation

 Technical Safety BC is proposing new fees for boiler plant operating permits.
-We are seeking industry feedback on these proposed fees from March 19 through May 3, 2019.
+This consultation was open from March 19 through May 3, 2019.

 Proposed fee for plant operating permits (initial or renewal)